Cedar Park High School: Football

-For the most part of the early Cedar Park dynasty runs of the early 2010s, Cedar Park was considered a perennial powerhouse in the Austin area and around Texas.
-Cedar Park has made the playoffs every year since 2008 and has won Two UIL Football State Championships.
-Cedar Park is the only school in Leander Independent School District to win a UIL Football State Title.
-The Cedar Park Football Team plays at John Gupton Stadium, in Cedar Park, Texas.
+Cedar Park has made the playoffs every year since 2008 and has won two UIL Football state championships.
+Along with Vandegrift High School, they are one of two schools in Leander Independent School District to win a UIL Football state title.
+They play at John Gupton Stadium, in Cedar Park, Texas.

-For the 2009 football season under Head Coach Chris Ross, the Cedar Park Timberwolves football team competed in the 16-5A district.
-They were District Champions, and were also District Champions in the 2010 season.
+For the 2009 football season, under head coach Chris Ross, the team competed in the 16-5A district.
+They were district champions for the 2010 season as well.

-In 2012 Cedar Park hired Joe Willis as their new head coach.
-The team was the 2012 UIL 4A (Division 2) state finalist.
-After the final playoff game on December 21, 2012, Cedar Park became the 2012 State Champions.
+In 2012, Cedar Park hired Joe Willis as their new head coach.
+The team became the 2012 UIL 4A (Division 2) state finalist.
+After the final playoff game on December 21, 2012, Cedar Park became the 2012 state champions.

-In 2014, Cedar Park went to the state championship once (in UIL 5A division 2) again and became runner-up in the state, after an undefeated season and playoff run.
+In 2014, Cedar Park went to the state championship once (in UIL 5A division 2) again and became the runner-up in the state, after an undefeated season and playoff run.

 In 2015, Cedar Park hired Carl Abseck as their new head coach.
-On December 19, 2015, CPHS won their second state title defeating Frisco Lone Star 22–6.
+On December 19, 2015, CPHS won their second state title, defeating Frisco Lone Star 22–6.

-In 2020, Cedar Park went to the UIL 5A Division 1 state championship and became runner-up in the state losing to Denton Ryan 41-10.
+In 2020, Cedar Park went to the UIL 5A Division 1 state championship and became runner-up in the state, losing to Denton Ryan 41-10.

 In 2021, Carl Abseck left Cedar Park because he was hired by Barbers Hill High School, Cedar Park was 71-10 under Abseck.

-In 2021, Cedar Park hired Michael Quintero who previously served as Red Oak High School (Texas) Football Head Coach for 1 year.
+In 2021, Cedar Park hired Michael Quintero who previously served as Red Oak High School (Texas) Football head coach for 1 year.
 In Quintero's first year as head coach, Cedar Park went 7-6 and would lose in the playoffs to Paetow.

-In 2022, Cedar Park went 4-7 losing to Smithson Valley High School in the Bi-District Playoff Football Game.
+In 2022, Cedar Park went 4-7 losing to Smithson Valley High School in the Bi-District Playoff football game.

 In 2023, Cedar Park started off the season 4-1 before losing two straight.
 They finished the regular season 8-3.
-Cedar Park would end up losing to A&M Consolidated High School in the Regional Finals ending the season 9-4.
+Cedar Park would end up losing to A&M Consolidated High School in the regional finals, ending the season 9-4.

-As of 2024, Cedar Park is 18-15 and with 2-2 record in the playoff under Head Coach Michael Quintero.
+As of 2024, Cedar Park is 18-15 and with a 2-2 record in the playoff under head coach Michael Quintero.